The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Methods

 \section{Methods}

-In this section, we explain current PTA data-analysis techniques as they pertain to SGWB spectral characterization, and discuss expected future limitations as PTA data sets expand.
-We then introduce the factorized likelihood (FL) approach, \cite{Taylor2022-nq} and the concept of refitting spectral models to Bayesian periodograms of PTA timing residuals.
+Here we describe current PTA data-analysis techniques as they pertain to SGWB spectral characterization, and discuss expected future limitations as PTA data sets expand.
+We then introduce the factorized likelihood (FL) approach \citep{Taylor2022-nq}, and the concept of refitting spectral models to Bayesian periodograms of PTA timing residuals.